-Detects and optionally removes AnyDesk executables signed with the compromised February 2024 certificate
+Detects and removes AnyDesk binaries signed with the compromised February 2024 code-signing certificate on Windows endpoints

 Consider Worklets your easy button